mohangrg2018/tesla-clone/README.md

-It is a clone of tesla website created using Reactjs.
+It is homepage clone of a tesla website created using Reactjs.